Skip to main content

 Adjusting Chronic Immunosuppressive Therapies

-The Panel recommends that decisions regarding stopping or adjusting the doses of immunosuppressive drugs in patients with COVID-19 be made in consultation with the appropriate specialists (BIII).
-When selecting treatments for COVID-19, clinicians should consider factors such as the underlying disease; the specific immunosuppressants being used; the potential for drug-drug interactions, overlapping toxicities, and secondary infections; and the severity of COVID-19.
+Clinicians should consult with the appropriate specialists when making decisions about stopping or adjusting the doses of immunosuppressive drugs in patients with COVID-19.
+When selecting treatments for COVID-19, clinicians should consider factors such as the underlying disease; the specific immunosuppressants being used; the severity of COVID-19; and the potential for drug-drug interactions, overlapping toxicities, and secondary infections.

 Clinicians should be aware that many immunosuppressive drugs, particularly biologic agents, have long half-lives or prolonged periods of biologic activity.
 Patients may remain immunosuppressed long after the drugs are stopped.
 Care should be taken to not stop glucocorticoids abruptly, since this may result in adrenal insufficiency.
 For medications other than glucocorticoids, decisions about dose adjustments should be made on a case-by-case basis.
-For example, for some autoimmune diseases, temporary cessation of immunosuppression is often possible, and restarting medications 7 to 14 days after symptom resolution may be appropriate.29,37
+For example, for some autoimmune diseases, temporary cessation of immunosuppression is often possible, and restarting medications 7 to 14 days after symptom resolution may be appropriate.27,36 Observational data suggest that patients receiving tumor necrosis factor–alpha (TNF-alpha) inhibitors may be at lower risk of progressing to severe COVID-19 than those receiving treatment with other immunomodulators.37,38 Therefore, some patients with mild COVID-19 may safely continue receiving treatment with TNF-alpha inhibitors.

 Therapeutic Management of Nonhospitalized Patients With COVID-19